The Voice (The Moody Blues song)

 "The Voice" is a song written by Justin Hayward that was first released on the Moody Blues' 1981 album Long Distance Voyager and also as its second single.
-The song continued the success of previous single "Gemini Dream", becoming a Top 40 hit on the Billboard Hot 100, where it peaked at No. 15 in October 1981.
+The song continued the success of their previous single "Gemini Dream", becoming a Top 40 hit on the Billboard Hot 100, where it peaked at No. 15 in October 1981.
 The song had previously topped the Billboard Top Rock Tracks chart for four weeks during June–July 1981.
 The song also reached No. 9 in Canada.

 Recording

-"The Voice" was one of the first songs recorded for Long Distance Voyager, on April 25, 1980.
+"The Voice" was one of the first songs recorded for Long Distance Voyager, on 25 April 1980.
 Hayward plays acoustic and electric guitars, and sings the lead vocal as well as most of the harmony vocals, but John Lodge and Ray Thomas join in on the "oh oh" part in the refrain.
 Hayward played his guitar solo on a 1963 red Gibson ES-335.

 Hayward said of writing and recording "The Voice":

 It's a guitar song — a rhythm guitar song.
 It was one of the first things I ever did with a click track, at home.
 Fortunately, Graeme [Edge] was never one of those drummers who was like, "I don't like click tracks or drum machines.
 I want to set the tempo!"
 No, Graeme was great, fantastic, really took the pressure off me and said, "Sure, I'll play on top of the click track."
 I knew it was a tempo that suited us, that suited the way I play guitar and the way Graeme and John played.
 It was like "The Story in Your Eyes."
 It was kind of safe.

 On the album version of the song, there is a 30 second synthesizer introduction leading into the song, that was developed and played by Patrick Moraz.
 This was an excerpt from a song Moraz had written about a year prior to "The Voice" being recorded.